-On 1 May 2013, the business of Pinnacle Life Insurance Partnership was transferred to Pinnacle Life Limited, a company registered in New Zealand.
-This transfer occurred as a result of requirements of the partnership's provisional licence, issued by the Reserve Bank of New Zealand in accordance with the Insurance (Prudential Supervision) Act 2010.
-The transfer occurred on 1 May 2013 using the book value of the partnership at 30 April 2013.
-These financial statements have been prepared on a realisation basis as the partnership will be wound up.
-Since the transfer occurred at book value, the value of assets and liabilities recognised under New Zealand International Financial Reporting Standards are the realisable values of the partnership at 30 April 2013.
+On 1 May 2013, the business of Pinnacle Life Insurance Partnership was transferred to Pinnacle Life Limited (the "Company"), a company registered in New Zealand.
+This transfer occurred as a result of requirements of the Partnership's provisional licence, issued by the Reserve Bank of New Zealand in accordance with the Insurance (Prudential Supervision) Act 2010.
+The transfer occurred on 1 May 2013 using the book value of the Partnership at 30 April 2013.

-The partnership has changed its year end from 31 March to 30 April for the current period to align its balance date with the transfer of the business from a partnership to a company on 1 May 2013.
-Therefore the financial statements are prepared for a thirteen month period starting 1 April 2012 and ended 30 April 2013.
-Comparative amounts presented are for the 12 months ended 31 March 2012.
+The Partnership changed its year end from 31 March to 30 April for the previous period to align its balance date with the transfer of the business from a partnership to a company on 1 May 2013.
+Therefore the comparative amounts presented are for the 13 months ended 30 April 2013.